-Objective 6.4 Sourcewise operates a Mobile Resource Center (MRC), a mobile services unit that provides flexibility and mobility to reach the greatest number of individuals in the community.
-This one- Projected Start & End Dates Update Status Fund stop center on wheels brings information, Start: 7/01/16 FY 17/18 No \boxtimes assistance, health insurance counseling, care management services, education, and materials to End: 6/30/20 FY 18/19: PD any location in Santa Clara County.
-Visitors are able to come on board and review resource materials as well as get assistance from staff with Internet searches, care planning, and aging-inplace technology.
+Objective 6.4 Sourcewise operates a Mobile Resource Center, which is a mobile services unit that provides flexibility and mobility to reach the greatest number of individuals in the community.
+This one-stop center on wheels brings information, assistance, health insurance counseling, care management services, education, and materials to any location in Santa Clara County.
+Visitors are able to come on board and review resource materials as well as get assistance from staff with internet searches, care planning, and aging-in- place technology.
 The computer lab and flat screen TV also offer the ability to train small groups and provide in-service education to staff from other organizations such as hospitals, clinics, libraries, senior centers, and senior housing staff.
-The MRC also visits corporations to assist working caregivers on-site with comprehensive needs related to elder care.
-FY 19/20: С (Refer Section 8- 1 b, 1c, 1d, 2, 4, 5, 6, 7)
+The MRC also visits corporations to assist working caregivers on- site with comprehensive needs related to elder care.
+(Refer Section 8- 1 b, 1c, 1d, 2, 4, 5, 6, 7) Projected Start & End Dates Start: 7/1/16 End: 6/30/20 Update Status FY 17/18: FY 18/19: FY 19/20: Title III B Funded PD or C?
+No PD C

-Goal # 7 Health Insurance Counseling and Advocacy Programs
+Goal # 7 Health Insurance Counseling and Advocacy Programs.